misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

 $ gem uninstall rvm
 ```

-Next, just follow the instructions <code>rvm implode</code> displays.
+Then just follow the instructions from <code>rvm implode</code>:

-Delete the following files, if they exist:
+* Delete the following files, if they exist:
 <code>/etc/rvmrc</code>
 <code>$HOME/.rvmrc</code>

-Also, remove the lines sourcing RVM scripts from
+* Also, remove the lines sourcing RVM scripts from
 <code>$HOME/.bash_profile</code> <code>/etc/zprofile</code> and
 <code>/etc/profile.d/rvm.sh</code> if they exist.
 (A reboot doesn't hurt
 after you do this, just to make sure).